GIST-NJU/RestCT/README.md

 ## Usage

+### Requirement
+Linux or MacOs system, we are trying our best to support Windows.

 ### Setup

 RestCT requires Python and Java running environment (`Python 3.8.2` and `Java 1.8` are used for the development), so please ensure that they are correctly installed and configured.